Cuncis/judging-web/JUDGING-PLUGIN-PLAN.md

 # WPD Judging Plugin — wp-admin Data Entry Plan

 > Draft for review.
 This describes what the **WordPress plugin's backend (wp-admin)** would contain if this
-> judging microsite were rebuilt as a standalone plugin — every screen, every field the SwipeRx Admin fills in
+> judging microsite were rebuilt as a standalone plugin — every screen, every field the real **WordPress
-> manually, and how bulk CSV import would work.
+> Administrator** (the person who can already log into `/wp-admin/` today) fills in manually, and how bulk CSV
+> import would work.
 Nothing here is built yet; this is the spec to sign off on first.

 ---